annie-schofield/GOCE-project/README.md

 The script will print simulation details to the console, including initial/final mass and state vectors.
 It will then display the three plots (3D trajectory, ground track, and mass over time).
 Congratulations, it worked!

+*Note: not all numbers are accurate to GOCE, some are placeholders/approximations for the meantime.
+I am doing plenty of research, some of this stuff is a little tricky to find!*